Photo: A giraffe standing next to a tree

 Bulls sometimes battle one another by butting their long necks and heads.
 Such contests aren't usually dangerous and end when one animal submits and walks away.

 Giraffes use their height to good advantage and browse on leaves and buds in treetops that few other animals can reach (acacias are a favorite).
 Even the giraffe's tongue is long!
-The 21-inch (53-centimeter) tongue helps them pluck tasty morsels from branches.
+The 21-inch tongue helps them pluck tasty morsels from branches.
 Giraffes eat most of the time and, like cows, regurgitate food and chew it as cud.
 A giraffe eats hundreds of pounds of leaves each week and must travel miles to find enough food.

 The giraffe's height also helps it to keep a sharp lookout for predators across the wide expanse of the African savanna.